eazeved0/ssh-control-hours/README.md

 # ssh-control-hours
-A stack of scripts for register ssh login/logout activities.
+A stack of procedures for register ssh login/logout activities.
+There is no code here.
+Its just a recipe to follow.
+It used to work well, but there is no warranty.

 ## What is the purpose?